millicast/streaming-sdk-react-native-getting-started/README.md

 ## How to run the app
 ### Apple

+We recommend using yarn, if you don't have it installed execute: `npm install --global yarn`.

 The following steps are common for all Apple devices.

 1. Clone this repository and check out to `tvapp` branch.